-Yes, in certain situations you may be able to sue the Department of Children and Family Services (DCF).
-You would need to show either that DCF violated your civil rights or was grossly negligent.
-This is hard, but not impossible, to do.
+Yes, in certain situations, you may be able to sue the Department of Children and Family Services (DCF).
+You must show that DCF violated your civil rights or was grossly negligent.
+This is hard, but not impossible, to do in a lawsuit.

 These cases are more complicated than your typical personal injury case.
 You shouldn't try to take DCF on alone.
 Strongly consider getting the legal advice of a skilled civil rights attorney or a personal injury attorney (some practice law in both areas).